cchudzicki-ocw-testing/ids.410j-spring-2013/content/pages/projects/_index.md

 Class Case Studies
 ------------------

 Over the course of the semester, you will, as part of a small group, research and present one case study of modeling and assessment for policy to the rest of the class.
-These are noted in the [Calendar]({{< baseurl >}}/pages/calendar) as Class Case Study 1–6.
+These are noted in the {{< resource_link 0e850efb-f3bb-771d-a847-27c0dd88a84b "Calendar" >}} as Class Case Study 1–6.

 At the beginning of the semester, you will let us know your top three choices and we will assign you to a group.
 The six case study topics are: